Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 At the bottom of the screen you can see all the programs that belong to this portfolio.

+!!! info "Who can view portfolios?"
+    Any user who's profile

 ## View/Edit Templates